jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 We’re going to have to do more digging.

 ## Domain and Domain-Specific Languages
-[SourceMaking](https://sourcemaking.com/design_patterns/interpreter)’s Interpreter description is a bit better:
+[SourceMaking's Interpreter](https://sourcemaking.com/design_patterns/interpreter) description is a bit better:
 > Map a domain to a language, the language to a grammar, and the grammar to a hierarchical object-oriented design.

 The above is a nice summary of the process but it only makes sense once you understand the process.
 Then they add this: